nadrino/kotor-walkthrough/kotor/walkthrough/021_Taris.md

     - I saw how you mopped those Black Vulkars.
 Nice work.
     - I'm not looking for a fight.
 I just want to talk.
     - Okay, I see your point.
 I'll be off then.
-- Go see Holdan in the music room -> wait for force persuade with Bastila to pull off Dia's bounty (+4PCL 125PX instead of 50+105?)
+- Go see Holdan in the music room -> wait for force persuade with Bastila to pull off Dia's bounty (+4PCL 125XP instead of 50+105?)
     - Who are you?
     - You work for Davik?
     - You're pretty open about what you do.
     - Do you think Davik could get me off Taris?
     - I'll be going now.
-- Discover Mission and Zaalbar -> talk to her -> +60 PX!
+- Discover Mission and Zaalbar -> talk to her -> +60 XP!
     - That's weird: a Twi'lek who speaks galactic Basic!
     - How do a Wookiee and a Twi'lek street urchin end up as best friends?
     - I want to ask you some questions.